apigee/apijam/Module-3/Labs/Lab 1/README.md

 This could include some enforcement logic for CORS, logging the response, or performing some mashup or formatting.

 ## Using Flow Hooks
-In this last section of our Lab we will see how we can use the Flow Hooks feature to automatically execute the our ***shared flow*** within the ***Hipsset Products API*** Proxy.
+In this last section of our Lab we will see how we can use the Flow Hooks feature to automatically execute the our ***shared flow*** within the ***Hipster Products API*** Proxy.

 1) Lets start by removing the flow callout policy that we have within our proxy and click on Save to re-deploy our proxy.
-As our proxy stands now the current version of our proxy has not policy enforcement in place.
+As our proxy stands, the current version of our proxy has no policy enforcement in place.
 So all incoming calls will be relayed to backend without any traffic limiting or OAuth security.

-Hint - To remove the flow callout feature we just go tot the develop tab within our proxy and click on the x on the top righthand corner of the policy box.
+Hint - To remove the flow callout feature we just go to the develop tab within your proxy and click on the x on the top righthand corner of the policy box.

 ![image alt text](./media/image_27.png)